 How the guardianship process differs from the other options

-- The guardianship process was not created specifically for individuals with developmental disabilities like the guardian advocate process was (most guardianship cases are for the elderly).
+- The guardianship process was not created specifically for individuals with developmental disabilities like the guardian advocate process was.
 Because these cases involve the court determining if the individual is legally incapacitated versus relying on a medical diagnosis, they can be a bit more complex and it’s a longer process to become a guardian through this option.
 There is also a higher burden of proof in these cases.

 - Like the guardian advocate process, a lawyer will be assigned to the adult with developmental disabilities if they don't have their own.
-The process requires one or more court hearings before a judge to determine if they are completely or partially incapacitated.
+The process requires one or more court hearings before a judge to determine whether they are completely, partially, or not at all incapacitated.

-- If the adult with developmental disabilities is found to be only partially incapacitated (can independently make decisions in some areas), the judge is required by law to see if a less restrictive alternative to guardianship is available.
-If this occurs, the case may be moved to a guardian advocate case.
+- Even if the adult with developmental disabilities is found to be incapacitated, the judge is required by law to see if a less restrictive alternative to guardianship is available.
+A less restrictive alternative might be a power of attorney, health care surrogate designation, trust, or representative payee.